AsteriosPapanikolaou/hybrid-offshore-vessel-energy-analysis/README.md

 | Medium | 74.28 | 234.00 | 273.32 |
 | Bad | 71.79 | 225.80 | 263.74 |

-The cause of these differences has not been established.
-The source values have not been altered to force agreement.
-Energy-efficiency calculations agree with the reported weather summary at its displayed precision.
-Resolve the fuel/emissions discrepancy against the final report and original runs before treating those summaries as exactly reproducible.
+The cause of these differences remains unresolved, and both the exports and reported summaries are retained as supplied.
+Energy-efficiency calculations agree with the weather summary at its displayed precision.
+The fuel, CO₂ and CII summaries require verification against the final report and original simulation runs.

 The combined design case reports approximately 16% lower simulated energy consumption and 7% lower fuel consumption, CO₂ and CII relative to the reference.
 These are simulation results, not measured vessel performance.

-The export calculations were independently checked using Python.
-Validation against the original report and scripts remains pending.
-Execution of the included scripts in MATLAB also remains unverified: the local MATLAB R2023b check was blocked at startup by a MathWorks services error (5202).
+The export calculations were checked using Python; execution of the included MATLAB scripts has not yet been verified.